 So my first year of parenting was rough, premmie babies on my own for much of the time, the baby blues turned into PND for me, and I still wonder if I’d got in more support in the beginning, would it still have been as rough?

-I had a little help from my mum, and I always sort out great support for my babies.
 I had great pediatricians, I had great sleep consultant who worked with me through two phases with the kids.
 But on hindsight, should have got more for myself!

 Later down the track when things were tough, we got meal delivery service (Marley spoon) so we could eat healthier easier, and a cleaner.
 Then we went to counseling.

-I now support families who have a multiple pregnancy (twins or more) mainly because I want people to have more information about the variety of supports out there.
+mainly because I want people to have more information about the variety of supports out there.
 I tell them that I would have had a lot More support in the beginning, a doula, and a nanny.
 I would have taken up counseling sooner as well.
 So I tell people to research all the different supports out there, from meals to cleaners, counseling, child care options.

 - Life was about two things: having fun and my career.